 - In bachelor programs who have received funding for less than two years, master's programs for less than one year, or doctoral programs for less than two years

-- Employed and submit a Verification of Employment form.
+- Employed and have submitted a Verification of Employment form.
 Students should remain employed if awarded ISSS funding.
 Please consult an ISSS advisor before seeking employment off-campus.
 If you do not have an employment please explain the extenuating circumstances that prevented you from securing one.

 You will need to submit the following documents with your application: